xtmalliance/argon-server/deployment_support/README.md

 You will have to setup a environment like Anaconda or similar software package and install dependencies via something like `pip install -r requirements.txt` then you can run the import script via `python import_flight_json_blender_local.py` this will send some observations to the `/set_air_traffic` POST endpoint.
 This script will send a observation and then wait for 10 seconds and send another one.
 All of this requires Python.

 ### 4. Use Postman to query the API
-While the script is running you can install Postman and which should help us query ther API.
+While the script is running you can install Postman and which should help us query the API.
 You can import the [Postman Collection](../api/flight_blender_api.postman_collection.json) prior.
 You will also need a "NoAuth" Bearer JWT token that you can generate by using the [get_access_token.py](../importers/get_access_token.py) script.
 You should have a scope of `blender.read` and a audience of `testflight.flightblender.com`.
 We will use this token to go to the Postman collection > Flight Feed Operations > Get airtraffic observations.
 You should be able to see output of the flight feed as a response!

 ## Frequently asked Questions (FAQs)